 Don’t Miss the Annual Pumpkin Festival (Kürbisausstellung) in Ludwigsburg, Germany

-The summer is coming to an end and fall is just around the corner.
-What better way to celebrate than to visit the world’s largest pumpkin festival in southwestern Germany?
+What better way to celebrate fall than to visit the world’s largest pumpkin festival in southwestern Germany?

 Blooming Baroque (Blühenden Barock), the gardens surrounding Ludwigsburg Residential Palace, is home to this annual event with over 600 varieties and over 450,000 pumpkins on display for all to see.
 I’ve compiled the top 6 reasons why you won’t want to miss checking this event off of your bucket list.